shushma12/complaint-managment/README.md

-Complaint Registration Web Application
+# Complaint Registration Web Application

-A full-stack web application built with Spring Boot (backend) and React (frontend) for managing complaint registration and resolution.
+This is a full-stack web application built with **Spring Boot (backend)** and **React (frontend)** to manage complaint registration and resolution.

-This system allows users to log in as either Student or Admin:
+The system provides two roles: **Student** and **Admin**.

-Students can submit complaints and track their status.
+- Students can log in, submit complaints, and track their complaint status.

-Admins can view all complaints and update their statuses.
+- Admins can log in, view all submitted complaints, and update the status of complaints.

+---

-Features
+## Features

-Student
+### Student

-Register/Login to the system
+- User authentication (login)

-Submit a complaint with details (title, description, category, etc.)
+- Submit complaint with title, description, and category

-View list of submitted complaints
+- View a list of submitted complaints

-Track the status of each complaint (Pending, In Progress, Resolved)
+- Track complaint status (Pending, In Progress, Resolved)

-Admin

-Login as Admin
+### Admin
+- User authentication (login)

-View all complaints submitted by students
+- View all complaints submitted by students

-Change the status of complaints (Pending → Resolved)
+- Update complaint status

+---

-Tech Stack
+## Tech Stack

-Backend (Spring Boot)
+### Backend
+- Java 17+

-Java + Spring Boot
+- Spring Boot

-Spring Data JPA (for database operations)
+- Spring Data JPA
+- Spring Security

-MySQL/PostgreSQL (or H2 for development)
+- MySQL/PostgreSQL (or H2 for development)

-Spring Security (for authentication and role-based access)

-REST APIs
+- REST API

-Frontend (React)
+### Frontend

-React (CRA or Vite)
+- React (CRA or Vite)

-React Router (for navigation)
+- React Router

-Axios/Fetch (for API calls)
+- Axios for API communication

-TailwindCSS / Bootstrap (for UI styling)
+- TailwindCSS / Bootstrap for styling

+---